oneapi-src/level-zero-spec/scripts/core/PROG.md

     ${x}DeviceCreateCommandList(hDevice, &commandListDesc, &hCommandList);
     ...
 ```

+${"###"} Submission
+- There is no implicit association between a command list and a command queue.
+  Therefore, a command list may be submitted to any, or multiple command queues.
+  However, if a command list is meant to be submitted to a copy-only command queue
+  then the ::${X}_COMMAND_LIST_FLAG_COPY_ONLY must be set at creation.
+- The application is responsible for calling close before submission to a command queue.
+- Command lists do not inherit state from other command lists executed on the same
+  command queue.  i.e. each command list begins execution in its own default state.

 The following sample code demonstrates submission of commands to a command queue, via a command list:
 ```c